Upstatement/ups-public-library/src/entries/what-is-css.md

 #### Descendant combinator: `[space]`

-The descendant combinator is used just by adding a space between two or more selectors.
+Used by adding a space between two or more selectors.
 It selects nodes that are descendants of the first ingredient of the selector.

 ```css
 .post .heading {